bloominstituteoftechnology/node-db1-project/README.md

 ## Stretch Problems

-- list orders grouped by customer showing the number of orders per customer. _Rattlesnake Canyon Grocery_ should have 7 orders.
+[ X ] list orders grouped by customer showing the number of orders per customer. _Rattlesnake Canyon Grocery_ should have 7 orders.
-- list customers names and the number of orders per customer.
+[ X ] list customers names and the number of orders per customer.
 Sort the list by number of orders in descending order. _Ernst Handel_ should be at the top with 10 orders followed by _QUICK-Stop_, _Rattlesnake Canyon Grocery_ and _Wartian Herkku_ with 7 orders each.
-- list orders grouped by customer's city showing number of orders per city.
+[ X ] list orders grouped by customer's city showing number of orders per city.
 Returns 58 Records with _Aachen_ showing 2 orders and _Albuquerque_ showing 7 orders.
-- delete all customers that have no orders.
+[ X ] delete all customers that have no orders.
 Should delete 17 (or 18 if you haven't deleted the record added) records.